NVIDIA/JAX-Toolbox/docs/profiling.md

 ### Collecting targeted profiles
 While it is possible to record profiles of the entire application (as above), this is often not the best choice.
-Because the execution of JAX programs is often quite repetitive, and there is non-trivial JIT compilation time, it may be that it is only worth recording a few iterations, and that these are very fast compared to the JIT overhead.
+Because the execution of JAX programs is often quite repetitive, and there is non-trivial JIT compilation time and one-off initialisation cost, it may be that it is only worth recording a few iterations, and that these are very fast compared to the JIT overhead.
 In this case, only enabling profile collection for the iterations of interest is more efficient.

 To illustrate this, consider the following JAX example ([mnist_vae.py](https://github.com/google/jax/blob/bfd29f610218504fbb61966c507e8e4c7d9f978e/examples/mnist_vae.py#L131-L136)):